rackerlabs/design-system/_component_design/switches.md

 ### Disabled

-A user can't select a switch in the disabled state.
 In the disabled state, the switch is locked and cannot be changed.

 {% endcolumn %}